jswu18/Open-AI-Gym-Cartpole-Reinforcement-Learning/README.md

 # Open-AI-Gym-Cartpole-Reinforcement-Learning
-Implmenting Reinforcement Learning for a Cartpole using the Open AI Gym Environment
+CSC411 Assignment: Implementing Reinforcement Learning for a Cartpole using the Open AI Gym Environment

 A neural network with no hidden layers was implemented to learn how to balance a pole on a cart by controlling the carts movement to either the left or right.